 Paul Draper releases his long awaited debut solo album, Spooky Action, on Kscope

-Draper also announces silver 7″ vinyl single for a new edit of “Grey House” and “Who’s Wearing the Trousers
+Draper also releases silver 7″ vinyl single for new edits of “Grey House” and “Who’s Wearing the Trousers

 And releases tickets for Feb/March 2018 UK & Ireland tour

 Hear the new 7″ edit for Who’s Wearing the Trousers – above – or listen to both new edits on your favourite streaming service.